srnichols/StampsPattern/docs/LANDING_ZONES_GUIDE.md

 - Application Gateway: <a href="https://learn.microsoft.com/azure/application-gateway/overview" target="_blank" rel="noopener" title="Opens in a new tab">Overview</a>&nbsp;<sup>↗</sup>
 - APIM networking: <a href="https://learn.microsoft.com/azure/api-management/virtual-network-concepts" target="_blank" rel="noopener" title="Opens in a new tab">VNet concepts</a>&nbsp;<sup>↗</sup>

-Tip — other helpful visuals to consider in this guide:
+Tip, other helpful visuals to consider in this guide:
 - Governance & Policy: a small “policy-as-code flow” diagram showing MG-scope assignment → subscription/resource inheritance → diagnostic settings to Log Analytics.
 - Identity & Access: a “ownership and RBAC” diagram mapping Platform vs Workload teams, with PIM and managed identities.
 - Monitoring & Security: a “signals flow” diagram from resources and Private Endpoints to LAW, Defender for Cloud, and Sentinel.